domptail/French-Names/README.md

 There are 589,411 entries, corresponding to almost 83 million people, and over 31,000 unique names.

+## Methodology:
+The purpose of this project was to learn a toolset to manipulate and visualize data, not necessarily to do in-depth analysis on said data.

+This is a personal project to practice programming so all the data manipulation and most of the visualization was done in Python 3.6.
+The treemaps were prepared using Microsoft visualization software Power BI.

+There are still many possible improvements to the code (e.g., factoring).
+However, since the code is only used for a ‘one-time’ analysis, and not to be used repeatedly, full optimization might not be necessary.

+The code and graphs are available on my GitHub page (Jupyter [notebook](https://github.com/domptail/French-Names/blob/master/French%20Names%20from%201900%20to%202015.ipynb)).

 ## Content:

 1. Import and prepare the dataset